Breast Augmentation Perth

 Led by our highly regarded Plastic and Reconstructive Surgeon, Dr Timothy Cooper, Rodin Clinic is a leading cosmetic and plastic surgery practice that specialises in breast augmentation in Perth.

-Augmentation mammaplasty, or breast enlargement is a procedure that involves increasing or restoring the breast size.
+Augmentation mammaplasty, otherwise known as breast enlargement, breast implants or boob job, is a procedure that involves increasing or restoring the breast size.
 Breast augmentation is one of the most common procedures for women who wish to enhance or restore their figures.
 As with any type of cosmetic surgery, undergoing this procedure is a major decision.
 Dr Cooper is a recognised expert in breast augmentation having performed well over 1,000 implant procedures.
 He is regularly quoted in the media as an expert in the field.

 Are breast implants right for me?